Peter Zoïs

-Peter Zoïs (born 21 April 1978) is a retired Australian footballer and manager Victorian Premier League side Oakleigh Cannons.
+Peter Zoïs (born 21 April 1978) is a retired Australian footballer and former manager for Football Victorian side Oakleigh Cannons and Goulburn Valley Suns.
+Recently he was a goalkeeper coach for Melbourne City, Green Gully, Melbourne Victory Youth, Central Coast Mariners and Melbourne Victory.
+Currently as goalkeeper coach for Preston Lions in NPL Victoria.

 Career

 Zois represented all of the Victorian State teams at junior level before receiving a scholarship at the Victorian Institute of Sport playing in the former National Youth League.
 Before making his move overseas he played a season with South Melbourne in the former National Soccer League.
 He also spent a short spell at Cardiff City, being brought in on a trial period due to an injury to Jon Hallworth.
 His only match for the Bluebirds came against Rotherham United which ended in a 2–2 draw, but an erratic performance led then manager Frank Burrows to cancel his trial spell the next day.

 He moved to the Netherlands, joining NAC Breda in 1999–2000, which gained promotion to the Eredivisie after one season in the Dutch second division.
 During his time at NAC Breda he was part of the team that qualified for the Intertoto Cup and UEFA Cup.
 He then signed with Willem II in 2003 where he was also part of the team that played in the Intertoto and later beat Ajax in the semi-final of the KNVB Cup reaching the final only to lose to PSV Eindhoven.
 The following year Willem II played in the UEFA Cup.

 Zois, has represented Australia at all youth levels and holds an EU (Greek) passport.
 Zois spent the 2009 and 2010 seasons in the Victorian Premier League.

 Zois has taken on the role of Goalkeeping coach and player for the Melbourne Heart team in its first season.
 Due to a lack of goalkeeping talent Zois was also made back-up keeper for the club, appearing on the bench at each of their 30 matches for the home and away season.

 During the A-League off season Zois decided to join VPL side, Oakleigh Cannons FC for the 2011 campaign.